Logan Criminal Defense Lawyer

 - Restitution to be paid to the victim

 When you’ve been charged with committing a crime, experienced legal representation can make the difference between keeping your freedom and losing all of your most precious rights.
 Don’t face the prosecution alone.
-To set up a free, confidential legal consultation with criminal lawyer Darwin Overson, call (801) 758-2287.
+To set up a free case review with our Logan criminal defense attorneys, call (801) 758-2287.